hpcgroup/damselfly/README.md

 ### Reference

-Any published work which utilizes this API should include the following
+Any published work that utilizes this software should include the following
 reference:

 ```